Hey, Scott Shannon, our two Sean Hannity Show Toll Free.

 Absolutely.

-In any system, mistakes can be made.
+In any system, the states can be made.

-I've sued Alabama many times for ballot access.
+And let me say this: I've sued Alabama many times for ballot access.

-Um at the request of the ACLU that represented the Alabama citizen.
+I represented the losing party in Shelby County versus Holder at the request of the ACLU that represented the Alabama citizen.

-This is a big part of my practice ensuring full ballot access, not for non-citizens.
+This is a big part of my practice, ensuring full ballot access, not for non-citizens.

 And the other side of the equation, last thing I want to say is when we allow non-citizens to vote, they dilute the vote of the citizens who are entitled to vote.

-I mean, it's it's just outright scary.
+I mean, it's just outright scary.

 Well, it's unclear.